 The cheeks and throat are left until last as below:

-If you are showing your dog, this area can be done within a day or two of the Show.
+If you are exhibiting your dog, this area can be done within a day or two of the Show.

-It is important to strip to the corner of the mouth, leaving the beard in a more or less straight line from one corner of the mouth, underneath the jaw to the corner of the mouth on the opposite side.
+The 'Beard Line' is just to the corner of the mouth.
+This leaves the beard in a more or less straight line from one corner of the mouth, underneath the jaw to the corner of the mouth on the opposite side.
 In other words, the beard on the bottom jaw is separate from the hair of the top jaw.
-Your dog is now ready for the next stage, fine trimming and shaping.
+During the trimming process this can be carefully tidied up.

 References and Further Reading

 Jane Harvey, DVD "How to Groom an Airedale" Rangeaire Vision, Victoria 1985, 2004 ISBN 978-0-9804296-0-2